DNSPod/dnspod-int-api-docs/README.md

 DNSPod International API Documents
 ==================================

-Updated on 2012-05-11
+**Notice**:

-**Notice**: This is a testing version (v1.0a1).
+- This is a testing version (v1.0a1).
 Welcome to test it and submit proposals.

+- You should specify the content-type to "application/json" when use it.

+### Changelog

+- 2012-05-13 README.md changed

+- 2012-05-11  version 1.0a1 released

 ### About